harmoronkallaste/HRKsCinema/README.md

 # How to get it running

+## Make sure you have git installed on your computer and in your terminal enter these commands:
+### git clone --single-branch --branch development --depth 1 https://github.com/harmoronkallaste/HRKsCInema.git
+### navigate to the cloned project's folder
+### git checkout 6272ac94d884f2fb3e33dafcb24df6b77cea3f62

 ## Install IntelliJ (I don't know if it also works on other IDE-s)

 ## Install PostgreSQL from https://www.postgresql.org/ (VERSION 15)